Fira (Barcelona Metro)

-Fira, originally known as Fira 2 – Pedrosa, is a Barcelona Metro station serving Fira de Barcelona's Fira Gran Via major trade fair venue and the Pedrosa industrial park, in the L'Hospitalet de Llobregat municipality, to the south-west of Barcelona.
+Fira (/ca/), originally known as Fira 2 – Pedrosa, is a Barcelona Metro station serving Fira de Barcelona's Fira Gran Via major trade fair venue and the Pedrosa industrial park, in the L'Hospitalet de Llobregat municipality, to the south-west of Barcelona.
 It is situated underneath Avinguda Joan Carles I, at the intersection with Pedrosa and Botànica streets.
 It has a direct access to Fira Gran Via's main entrance.
 The station was designed by Japanese architect Toyo Ito.

 The station opened for passenger service on 12 February 2016, when the 20 km, 15-station portion belonging to Barcelona Metro line 9 between Barcelona–El Prat Airport and Zona Universitària station in western Barcelona started operating.
 Designated L9 Sud ("L9 South"), the new Barcelona Metro line 9 section offers a regular service frequency of 7 minutes in each direction, though additional partial services may be added if necessary.